Topological data analysis on noisy quantum computers: NISQ-TDA details

 where $T_j(x)$ is the $j$th-degree Chebyshev polynomial of the first kind, formally defined as $T_j (x) = \cos(j \cos^{-1} (x))$.
 We therefore have $T_0(x) =1$, $T_1(x) = x$ and $ T_{j+1}(x) = 2x T_j(x) - T_{j-1} (x). $ The expansion coefficients $c_j$ for the polynomial to approximate a step function $h(t)$, taking value $1$ in $[a,\ b]$ and $0$ elsewhere, are known to be given by

 Therefore, the rank of a given matrix $A$, with the smallest nonzero eigenvalue greater than or equal to $\delta$, can be approximately estimated using the stochastic Chebyshev method as:

 The method estimates the rank using only the Chebyshev moments of the matrix $\langle v_l|T_j(A)|v_l\rangle$.
-Classically, these moments are typically built using the three-term recurrence~\cite{ubaru2016fast}.
-Although we cannot employ the recurrence approach with quantum computers, we can compute the moments $\bra{v_l}A^i \ket{v_l}$ for a given order $i$.
-We therefore use a general (summation) formula given by
+Classically, these moments are typically built using the three-term recurrence~\citep{ubaru2016fast}.
+Therefore, we need to compute the Chebyshev moments $\langle v_l|T_j(\tilde{\Delta}_k)|v_l\rangle$ for $j=0,\ldots,m$ on the quantum computer using qubitization\footnote{A previous version of this paper proposed an algorithm that did not make use of qubitization but instead used the relationship between the Chebyshev polynomials and the moments of the Laplacian.
+However this approach has key limitations as pointed out to us by Adam Connolly and Julien Sorci, necessitating use of the qubitization method. }.